marcusfrdk/dev/README.md

 # Dev

-'dev' is a simple command line program to easily access your projects.
+'dev' is a simple command line program to easily organize your projects and access them.

 ## Requirements

-- A system with bash installed
+- Bash
+- Git

 ## Installation